olivierzach/tricentis-lead-scoring/README.md

 # Project Goals

-Goal of this project is to develop a machine learning system that scores leads likelihood to convert based on interations within the marketing-sales funnel.
+Goal of this project is to develop a machine learning system that scores leads likelihood to convert based on interactions within the marketing-sales funnel.
 Model scores determine which leads are passed through to the sales team to to start a product engagement.

 Solution solves key business problems:
   - Filter out bad leads that take up sales resources, saving time and effort to focus on best leads